-The information management unit under the Administrative office is responsible for examining information governance strategy, plan, monitoring and information management implementation of each territory.
-They shall keep an eye on every information security.
-Once major security risk events, report to the CEO in time.
+The MIS is responsible for examining information governance strategy, plan, monitoring and information management implementation of each territory.
+They shall keep an eye on every Cyber security.
+Once major security risk events, report to CEO in time and periodically report to Board of Director.